whispering

 Spanish

-How common is "whisper"?
+How common is "whispering"?

 It appears most frequently in fiction texts and less often in other writings.